DiaKEM/dexcom-g7-apk-patcher/README.md

 # ☢️ Dexcom G7 APK-Patcher 🧪

-Build your own android based `Dexcom G7.apk` without compatibility checks to run it on any device.
+Build your own android based `Dexcom G7.apk` with some sugar on it.

-# USE AT YOUR OWN RISK | HIGHLY EXPERIMENTAL

 ALL INFORMATION AND OFFERED RESOURCES ARE HIGHLY EXPERIMENTAL AND NOT TESTED.
+USE AT YOUR OWN RISK!

+## Available patches

+✅ AAPS Broadcasting

+✅ Disable Dexcom compatibility check

+✅ Decrease required android version

 ## ⏬ Download

-Sorry 😕 - It is not legal to offer pre-built APKs but offer software which patches software 🤯.
+Sorry 😕 - unfortunately it is not legal to offer pre-built APKs but offer software which patches software 🤯.
 Just follow the instructions to patch a stock `.apk`.

 ## Introduction

 `Dexcom G7 APK-Patcher` is a simple tool which allows you to modify the official `.apk`-file.
-The patched `.apk` will disable compatibility checks (and maybe more in the future) to allow you the usage of any current android smartphone.
+The patched `.apk` will modify the original `.apk` to your needs.

 There were also similar approaches for the G6 `.apk` which offered the same capability.
 If you are interested you can just check it [here](https://www.reddit.com/r/dexcom/comments/fqvpsf/oc_build_your_own_dexcom_app_update_base_version/).

 ## Modifications

+### AAPS Broadcasting

+This `mod` allows you to transfer your Dexcom G7 data to AAPS and also supports backfilling.

+#### Requirements

+You will have to install a specific AAPS version which supports G7 integration: https://github.com/DiaKEM/dexcom-g7-aaps/pull/1

+#### Known issue: Data Smoothing

+As you might know as Looper and G7 user there is no data smoothing included in G7 at all.
+Dexcom has no statement about the G7 specifically but regarding G6 which might be still valid from their side: https://www.dexcom.com/en-us/faqs/why-does-past-cgm-data-look-different-from-past-data-on-receiver-and-follow-app

+To overcome this issue @blaqone adviced to use smoothing directly in AAPS and here we go: https://github.com/nightscout/AndroidAPS/pull/2141.
+This nice PR implements not only smoothing but also backward smoothing and guarantees nice interpretable data.

+Please note that there is also an alternative approach with XDrip+ as middleware between Dexcom G7 and AAPS to just achieve the same.
+**AS I UNDERSTOOD** the only disadvantage with XDrip+ is its disability of backfilling data and missing SMBs in AAPS

+### Decrease required android version

+This `mod` just lowers the minimum and targeted android sdk version.
+Unfortunately this **does not** mean that the app will run on older devices without any troubles but you can give it a try and check it on your own.

 ### Disable compatibility check